ybanda/Angular2App/README.md

-### Angular 2 With Type Script
+## Welcome to Angular 2 With Type Script

-# Added Branch "version1" for performing major changes in the App.
--Yashwanth Banda
+Yashwanth Banda